apify/apify-docs/content/academy/tools/insomnia.md

 ## [](#using-proxies) Using proxies in Insomnia

 In order to use a proxy, you need to specify the proxy's parameters in Insomnia's preferences.
-In preferences, scroll down to the **HTTP Network Proxy** section under the **General** tab a specify the full proxy URL there:
+In preferences, scroll down to the **HTTP Network Proxy** section under the **General** tab and specify the full proxy URL there:

 ![Configuring a proxy]({{@asset tools/images/insomnia-proxy.webp}})